sonalkanakdande/Basic-Algorithms/README.md

 # Basic-Algorithms
-This is simple Algoritams project
+This is simple Algoritams projec.